CiscoSE/GPRS-MSP-Dashboard/README.md

 _Note : The steps here are only for a lab environment.
 There may be additional considerations like security, performance, scalability, maintainability..etc needed before production use._

+Recommended to use Python virtualenv for your python projects :
+1. python3 -m venv my_env
+2. source my_env/bin/activate

 ![Lab Guide](https://github.com/CiscoSE/GPRS-MSP-Dashboard/assets/11584709/2eff5d71-6aac-4cfe-b180-cd34e56bb52f)